fac29b/MapXplore/README.md

 - Express.js
 - Fetch API for making HTTP requests
 - HTML, CSS, JavaScript for the front-end
-- Mocha and Chai for testing
+- Chai for testing
+- Various API's used

 ## Installation